orstavik/JoiEvents/docs/4c_EventFeedback/3_WhatIs_VisualEventFeedback.md

 The `.setDragImage(...)` can only be called on the `dragstart` event for native drag'n'drop EventSequences (ie. *not* on `drag` event objects).
 However, if you need to implement a mechanism for displaying highly fluid changes in a custom EventSequence, then the GetSetEvent pattern is what you want.

+## Discussion

+CssControls chooses a visual feedback image from a predefined set; GetSetEvent adds a custom made visual image (as an element).

+Natively, CssEventControls and GetSetEvent methods are not used in parallel.
+However, when setting up custom event controlling functions, this might be a good fit.
+If *both* CssEventControls and GetSetEvent methods are made available for the same visual feedback image, such as a `cursor` and `setCursorImage()` on a `mouseenter` event, then the GetSetEvent method should override any CssEventControls set on the same element.

 ## References

  * []()